-- Average English rents increased by 9.3% over the year to November 2024, with the average monthly rental now standing at £1,362; - Average UK house prices rose by 3.3% over the same period, with price increases expected to continue throughout 2025; and - Mortgage costs saw a certain amount of volatility throughout 2024, but interest rates are expected to fall over the longer term especially if there are further reductions to the bank base rate.
+- Average English rents increased by 8.3% over the year to February 2025, with the average monthly rental now standing at £1,381; - Average UK house prices rose by 4.9% in the year to October 2024, with price increases expected to continue throughout 2025; and - Mortgage costs have seen some cuts this year, and interest rates are generally expected to fall further throughout 2025.

-On the negative side, the stamp duty land tax (SDLT) cost will increase by £2,500 from 1 April 2025 for most buy-to-let property purchases in England or Northern Ireland.
+On the negative side, the stamp duty land tax (SDLT) cost has recently increased by £2,500 for most buy-to-let property purchases in England or Northern Ireland.